-Lufthansa is an international aviation company and is, therefore, exposed to both company and sector-specific risks.
-Our permanently updated management systems enable us to identify both risks and opportunities at an early stage and act accordingly.
-This proven risk strategy allows us to take advantage of favourable business opportunities.
-A risk-return profile in line with market standards is a prerequisite.
-The risks must also be appropriate and acceptable in relation to the value created.
+As an international aviation company Lufthansa is exposed to macroeconomic, sector-specific and Company risks.
+Our management systems are constantly updated and enable us to identify both risks and opportunities at an early stage and act accordingly.
+Our proven risk strategy allows us to take advantage of business opportunities as long as a risk-adjusted return can be realised on market terms.

-The conscious management of opportunities and risks is an integral part of corporate management.
-For this reason, we have not created a special organisational unit for risk management but have integrated it into the existing business processes.
-The system enabling risks to be identified and managed at an early stage is composed of several modules.
-These building blocks are systematically linked.
-There is an exception from this principle for the control of financial risks.
-Here the functions of trading, settlement and financial controlling are strictly separated and are based in independent organisational units.
-In contrast to general and strategic risk management, responsibility for this area is centralised.
-This is the only way that these homogenous risks can be identified in their entirety and responsibly managed with the necessary economic competence.
-Here the functions of trading, settlement and financial controlling are strictly separated and are based in independent organisational units.
+The calculated management of opportunities and risks is an integral factor in the management of our Company.
+Our risk management is therefore integrated into our business processes.
+The system enabling operational risks to be identified and managed at an early stage is composed of several modules.
+These modules are linked systematically with each other – with the exception of financial risk management, for which responsibility is organised centrally.
+This enables homogenous risks to be identified in their entirety and responsibly managed with the necessary economic competence.
+The functions of trading, settlement and financial controlling are strictly separated and are based in independent organisational units.
 The risk management system for financial instruments is part of central financial management.
-It is described in and the notes to the consolidated financial statements, .
+It is described in the section and in the Notes to the consolidated financial statements under .

-The Risk Management Committee (RMC) ensures on behalf of the Executive Board that risks are permanently identified and evaluated across all functions and processes.
-The RMC is responsible for continuously improving the effectiveness and efficiency of the risk system.
-An important instrument for doing so is the risk map.
-It lists all material risks which could endanger the Company’s earnings and its continued existence.
-At the same time it lists all the instruments for managing these risks.
-Risks count as material if they are capable of causing damage of at least one third of the earnings necessary for maintaining the value of the Company.
-For 2008 this value was set at EUR 300m.
+An important instrument for doing so is the risk map: it lists all material risks which could endanger the Company’s earnings and its continued existence.
+At the same time it identifies all the instruments for managing these risks.
+Risks count as material if they are capable of causing damage of at least one third of the operating result necessary for maintaining the value of the Company.
+For 2011 this amount was again determined to be EUR 300m for the Lufthansa Group.
+The materiality threshold is calculated individually for each of the business segments according to the same principle.

 Opportunity and risk controlling in the course of the planning and coordination processes is a further component of the system.
-This primarily identifies the potential risks and opportunities which could impact earnings targets as part of an analysis of the market and the competitive landscape.
+This primarily identifies the potential risks and opportunities that could impact earnings targets in an analysis of the market and competition landscape, evaluates them and initiates steps to manage them.